 Imaging And How To Talk With Your Doctor

-Aside from using microscopy results to track patient progress through treatment, Professor Malone-Lee uses other various diagnostic tools.
+Aside from using microscopy results to track patient progress through treatment, Professor Malone-Lee used other various diagnostic tools.
 Every patient who comes under his care receives a renal tract ultrasound to check for stones.
 Ultrasound is also used if a patient is not progressing in their care, to determine if stones formed along the way.

 Both urine cytology (which checks for abnormal cells) and a cystoscopy are performed for patients experiencing blood in their urine.
 This simple workup is considered effective for ruling out polyps or pre-cancerous growths.